 If a student is absent only 1 to 3 days, an absence form from a parent to the Head of School will be enough.
 If the child is sick and visits a doctor, the note can be replaced by the medical certificate.
-When a student is sick for more than 3 days a medical certificate is then required.
+When a student is sick for more than 3 days per month, a medical certificate is then required.

 A student is also excused with justified absence if the Head of School is presented with valid documentation (examples: in case of emergency family travel abroad (trips of less than 3 weeks for medical reasons, serious family reasons, like funerals, weddings, cultural and educational trips etc., musical exams falling on school days, students representing the nation in activities abroad, bereavement, etc…).